htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 cores each user could get.
 This is their pie slice.
 (See: SLOT_WEIGHT in :ref:`admin-manual/configuration-macros:condor_startd configuration file macros`)

-If any users have a floor defined via the *condor_userprio* -set-floor , and their current allocation of cores is below the floor, a special round of the below-floor users goes first, attempting to allocate up to the defined number of cores for their floor level.
+If any users have a floor defined via *condor_userprio* -set-floor , and their current allocation of cores is below the floor, a special round of the below-floor users goes first, attempting to allocate up to the defined number of cores for their floor level.